apache/couchdb-documentation/rfcs/002-fdb-id-and-seq-indexes.md

 As discussed in [RFC 001]() (link TBD), an update attempt always retrieves the metadata KV for the current winning branch from the "revisions" subspace.
 This metadata entry includes the sequence of the last edit to the document, which serves as the key into the index in our "changes" subspace.
 The writer will use that information to clear the existing KV from the `_changes` subspace as part of the transaction.

-The writer also knows in all cases what the `RevPosition`, `RevHash`, and `BranchCount` will be following the edit, and can use the `set_versionstamped_key` API to write a new KV with the correct new sequence of the transaction into the "changes" subspace.
+The writer also knows in all cases what the `RevPosition`, `RevHash`, `BranchCount`, and `NotDeleted` will be following the edit, and can use the `set_versionstamped_key` API to write a new KV with the correct new sequence of the transaction into the "changes" subspace.
+Knowledge of `NotDeleted` is slightly subtle; it relies on the sorting of the Keys in the "revisions" subspace to ensure that if any live edit branch exists it will be the winner (and the system always reads the winning branch on any edit).

-In short:
+In short, the operations in this subspace are
 - doc insert: 0 read, 0 clear, 1 insert
 - doc update: 0 read, 1 clear, 1 insert